May is National Stroke Awareness Month.

 Caregivers play a vital role in the post-stroke recovery process.
 The more aware caregivers are of available resources, programs, services, and self-care tips – for the stroke survivor and themselves – the more likely they will affect positive outcomes and keep stress at a minimum.

 FirstLight Home Care has put together the following helpful tips for the family caregiver.

-Take a break from caregiving by asking another family member, friend or neighbor to help while you take time for yourself to exercise, rest and handle your own personal needs.
-If there isn’t anyone who can step in while you take much needed (and well-deserved) time for respite care, consider hiring a professional caregiver.
+Take care of yourself.
+Take a break from in-home caregiving by asking another family member, friend or neighbor to help while you take time for yourself to exercise, rest and handle your own personal needs.
+If there isn’t anyone who can step in while you take much-needed (and well-deserved) time for respite care, consider hiring a professional caregiver.

-Stop depression before it hinders your loved one’s recovery and your caregiving ability.
+Monitor emotions.
+Stop depression before it hinders your loved one’s recovery and your in-home caregiving ability.
 Post-stroke sadness and depression are common, with as many as 30 to 50 percent of stroke survivors experiencing depression during any phase of recovery (Source: National Stroke Association).